-Growing Humankindness arose from two things: from my journey through multiple eating disorders, chronic depression, and anxiety, and from bearing witness to the beauty, courage, and persistent love of others’ journeys of healing.
+Growing Humankindness arose from two things: from my own journey through multiple eating disorders, chronic depression, and anxiety, and from bending my knee to listen to others' healing journeys.

-If I had to describe in a sentence how Growing Humankindness offers her particular medicine to the world, it would be thus: may we soften our hearts towards what we fear, misunderstand, and shame, in ourselves and in one another.
+If I had to describe in a sentence how Growing Humankindness offers her particular medicine to the world, it would be thus: may we soften our hearts towards what we fear, misunderstand, and shame in ourselves and in each other.

 I believe that listening to each other’s stories and witnessing the vulnerable courage of each other is one of the most powerful ways we can soften what divides us, both within and without.
 And so I bend my knee towards these stories in many forms.

-I live in Austin, Texas – the land of the Tonkawa, Apache, and Comanche people, Peace and Blessings be upon them – with my husband Patrick and our family, two dogs, a very frisky cat, and radiantly gnarled oak trees.
-I love reading and writing poetry, good stories, good music, good food, lifting heavy things, making as much as possible with my hands, playing Scrabble, and taking long walks with my dogs.
+I live in Austin, Texas on the land of the Tonkawa, Apache, and Comanche people, Peace and Blessings be upon them, with my husband Patrick and our family, our Bailey pups, a very frisky cat, and radiant oak trees.
+I love connecting with people, sitting in the Silence, reading and writing poetry, good stories, good music, good food, lifting heavy things, making as much as possible with my hands, playing Scrabble, and taking long, meandering walks with my animals.

-My dreams are rooted in the hearts of my mothers and fathers, my grandmothers and grandfathers, both those of blood and those of kinship who’ve taught me what it means to be human: to grow things in the soil, to make things with my hands, to live in community, to live simply, to serve life, to love fiercely, to offer freely, to receive with gratitude, to protect what is vulnerable, to ask for help, to listen, to write and speak what we care about, to create beauty, to praise, to forgive often, to dream, to laugh, to dance, to grieve, to mourn, and to celebrate life.
+My dreams are rooted in the hearts of my mothers and fathers, my grandmothers and grandfathers, both those of blood and those of friendship who've taught me what it means to be human: to grow things in the soil, to make things with my hands, to live in community, to live simply, to serve life, to love fiercely, to offer freely, to receive with gratitude, to protect what is vulnerable, to ask for help, to listen, to speak the truth, to feast, to face conflict, to create beauty, to praise, to forgive often, to dream, to laugh, to dance, to grieve, to mourn, and to celebrate life.

-Their eldering has helped me through both my darkest hours and my joys, and has helped me reclaim my love of life through many rounds of depression, crippling anxiety and despair.
-Bless them.
+Their eldering has helped me through both my darkest hours and my joys, and has helped me reclaim my love of life through many rounds of crippling depression, anxiety and despair.
 Their companionship, love, and wisdom is seeded throughout Growing Humankindness, the soil that feeds us here.
+The mistakes I make in translating their wisdom are my own.

 I hope you feel their footfalls.